BMW Check Brake Fluid Level | Reset Brake Warning

 - Press the START button without pressing the brake pedal.
 Ensure your ignition is turned on, but the engine has not been started.

 - Once your dash lights are on, press and hold the odometer reset button for about 5 seconds.
-A yellow triangle will display.
+A yellow triangle will be displayed.
 Continue pressing the reset button until the triangle disappears and the Oil Can or Cabin Air Filter symbol shows on the cluster.
-Now you have entered the service menu.
+Now, you have entered the service menu.

 - Toggle the reset switch a few times until you see the brake symbol.